jonmagic/speak2craft/devplan.md

 **Debug**

-* Request → see commands in JSON response and logs.
+* `curl` with "give me bread" → see properly formatted RCON commands in JSON response and logs
+* Verify `tellraw` notifications are automatically added for `give` commands
+* Test command formatting with various player names and items

 ---